kirinonakar/GPUtray/README.md

 - Once launched, look for the small 16x16 graph icon in your system tray.
 - **Hover**: View the app name.
 - **Right-Click**: Opens the performance dashboard with 5 detailed line graphs.
+- **Configure**: Use the **checkboxes** next to each metric in the dashboard to toggle its visibility in the system tray.
+(Maximum 5 items).
+- **Logging**: Check "Save metrics to gputray.csv" at the bottom of the dashboard to start recording data.
 - **Close**: Click "Close App" at the bottom of the dashboard to terminate.

 ## License